 Yes.
 The teacher making the annual professional growth plan owns the plan.
 The principal may keep a copy of the plan as a ready reference for discussion purposes, but the teacher needs the plan as a working document throughout the school year.
 All copies of the plan must be returned to the teacher following the year-end review.

 6. I am a first-year teacher.
 Are the competencies and indicators of the Teaching Quality Standard different for my teaching?

 No. The competencies and indicators in the document are the same for all teachers.
-However, they are “such as” statements and are not meant to be utilized as a checklist.
-Also, “reasoned professional judgement” recognizing and acknowledging the context must be used to determine if the Standard is being met.
+However, they are “such as” statements and are not meant to be used as a checklist.
+Also, “reasoned professional judgment” recognizing and acknowledging the context must be used to determine if the standard is being met.

 7. What should my plan look like?

 A plan can be formatted in many ways.
 Some teachers prefer a linear plan, while others prefer a mind map or web format.
 Some school staffs have adopted a format that fits their unique needs.
-Whatever format is chosen, however, the plan should include the following components: goals, strategies, timelines, meaningful measures and required resources.
+Whatever format is chosen, the plan should include goals, strategies, timelines, meaningful measures and required resources.